Planting the seeds of food security

 Meli was so impressed by what he saw on the trip that he returned home determined to spread the word and raise more money to ensure continued funding for this and similar projects.
 He started by participating in the 2008 Vancouver Blogathon for Charity.

 In his blog, Meli wrote, “When we arrive in N’Gouraba the entire village is out to greet us.
 We are early even, but they are waiting diligently.
 Once we run the gauntlet of cheering villagers we sit with the mayor, tribal elders, and a host of spectators as we are presented with gifts.
-[Kevin Campbell] is overwhelmed as they present him with one thing after another including the honorary position as head of the Farmers.
-This is a tremendous honor and because you can’t be the head of the Farmers without any land, he is promptly presented with a deed for one hectare of land!
+[Kevin Campbell] is overwhelmed as they present him with one thing after another including the honourary position as head of the Farmers.
+This is a tremendous honour and because you can’t be the head of the Farmers without any land, he is promptly presented with a deed for one hectare of land!
 Wow!”

 Through the blogathon, Meli raised more than $2,500 for Plan projects.
 He continues to fundraise for Plan, encouraging colleagues at his company, Invoke Media, to join him in his efforts.